-It comes as a great comfort to family members to be able to pay tribute to a loved one by personalising their funeral as much as possible.
-And really, there's not much about a funeral that can't be personalised, so why not?
-You might even be thinking of your own funeral, and what you'd like your family or friends to do for you.
+There's not much about a funeral that can't be personalised, so why not?
+You might even be thinking of your own unique funeral ideas, and what you'd like your family or friends to do for you.

 Here are some of the more popular ways people choose to personalise theirs or their loved one's funeral service.

 Traditionally, black formal wear is prevalent at today's funerals, but this doesn't have to be the case.
 It may seem a simple idea, but asking people to wear something of meaning to you or your loved one is a really easy way to personalise a funeral at no cost.
 You could ask everyone to wear a particular colour, football shirts, or even just ask for no black to be worn.

 Floral arrangements come in all shapes and sizes and are a popular way of adding a personal touch to funerals.
 Below is a wonderfully personal tribute to a gentleman who was an avid model boat builder.
 This arrangement was made by a friend of the family, it used one of his own creations and featured all his favourite flowers.